barrryblock/barrryblock.github.io/_posts/2025-02-21-cyber-security-trends-shaping-our-dpi.md

 Our digital identity infrastructure is as fragile as it is vital—just ask the folks in El Salvador, Italy[^12], or any of the many places that suffered massive data breaches affecting millions.
 The key to staving off chaos is sustained vigilance, a willingness to invest in robust security frameworks, and a healthy dash of paranoia (okay, maybe just a pinch).

-The future of digital infrastructure stands on the shoulders of institutions like the Alan Turing Institute, which highlights the critical need for cross-sector collaboration, advanced identity verification, and proactive monitoring.
+The future of digital infrastructure highlights the critical need for cross-sector collaboration, advanced identity verification, and proactive monitoring.
 In the meantime, keep your antivirus up to date, embrace multi-factor authentication like your life depends on it (it might!), and remember: Cybersecurity might be serious business, but we can still keep it lively, engaging, and—dare I say—fun to talk about.

 Thanks for joining me on this whirlwind look at all things cyber.
-Stay sharp, update your software, and come back soon for more cybersecurity insights that (hopefully) won’t put you to sleep.
+Stay sharp, update your software, and come back soon for more cybersecurity insights.

 ## References

 [^1]: [National Health Service (NHS) Cyberattack (UK)](https://www.bbc.co.uk/news/articles/c9777v4m8zdo) – Ransomware attack on Synnovis impacting 400GB of stolen patient data, June 3, 2024.

 [^2]: [LoanDepot Ransomware Attack (US)](https://investors.loandepot.com/news/corporate-and-financial-news/corporate-and-financial-news-details/2024/loanDepot-Provides-Update-on-Cyber-Incident/default.aspx) – Targeted mortgage lender, compromised 16.6 million customers (January 8, 2024).

 [^3]: [City of Columbus Ransomware Attack](https://www.cybersecuritydive.com/news/columbus-ohio-ransomware-500k/732154/) – Affected personal data of 55% of residents, July 2024.